rcgenova/docker-riak-quickstart/README.md

 ## Deploying a development cluster

-Note: Hector Castro has an excellent [repo](https://github.com/hectcastro/docker-riak) which fully automates this.
+Note: Hector Castro has an excellent [repo](https://github.com/hectcastro/docker-riak) which fully automates the installation of a development environment.

 Create per-node data directories on the host: